-Offering a unique southern charm and a very chill coastal vibe, this city is considered as one of the best places to live in Charleston, SC for retirees.
+Offering a unique southern charm and a very chill coastal vibe, this city is considered one of the best places to live in Charleston, SC for retirees.
 There are many reasons to retire in Charleston.
 The warm weather, generous tax exemptions, and a very senior-friendly atmosphere are very solid reasons behind Charleston’s large senior population.

 The city is built for the senior demographic.
 This runs true from healthcare to entertainment and transportation.
 As a matter of fact, the city’s tax friendliness makes it one of the best places to live in Charleston, SC for retirees.

 Charleston residents enjoy low property taxes, which is 0.57%.
-For those with ages 65 and above, Charleston offers up to a $15,000 income tax deduction.
+For those ages 65 and above, Charleston offers up to a $15,000 income tax deduction.
 This benefit can be applied to all kinds of retirement income.
 This includes income from pension plans, IRAs, and 401(k) plans.

 Brief History of Charleston

-Named after King Charles II of Scotland, this massive parcel of land was given to by the king to one of his loyal friends, also known as Lord Proprietors, in 1663.
+Named after King Charles II of Scotland, this massive parcel of land was given by the king to one of his loyal friends, also known as Lord Proprietors, in 1663.
 The Lords have agreed to call the land “Charles Town”.

 Charles Town became the capital of the English colony in Carolina.
 The earliest settlers of the land came from England.
 As the population grew, the more diverse the community’s cultural lineage has become.
 From the 1700s until the early 1800s Charles Town has become the target of various attacks.